mheinzinger/SeqVec/README.md

 pip install seqvec_embedder
 ```

+We are working on a python package with more embedders and a commong interface to them; see [bio_embeddings](https://github.com/sacdallago/bio_embeddings)

 # Example

+In the [bio_embeddings](https://github.com/sacdallago/bio_embeddings) github repo, you can find examples in the `notebooks` folder.

 For a general example on how to extract embeddings using ELMo, please check the
 official allennlp ELMo website: [ELMo-Tutorial](https://github.com/allenai/allennlp/blob/master/tutorials/how_to/elmo.md)